CaidanS/CASInternPlayground/README.md

 # Computational Actuarial Science

-This is the wiki for the project.
-Also put .ipynb files in here.
-We will probably end up writing a LateX document and publish to arXiv, that TeX will live here too.
-So this is like a monorepo.
-Unless it needs to not be a monorepo, we'll figure it out.
+Put .ipynb files in here.
+Questions to answer -

+* How much space will it take up in a computer to calculate `P policies` over `T timesteps` and `N scenarios`.
+I think it is PxTxN, is it?
+In terms of space on the actual computer (in GB) how much is this going to take up?
+* Do we need the "full cube" to do the calculation?
+Or can we do intermediate aggregations to reduce the overall space required?
+How does this impact the time it takes to run the simulations?